Chicagoland Television: Availability

 Before its closure, CLTV reached an estimated 1.8 million households, making it one of the most widely distributed regional cable news channels in the United States.
 The channel had been exclusively available on Comcast (and its forerunners AT&T Broadband, MediaOne and TCI) until October 2009, when RCN started to carry CLTV after Tribune struck a new carriage agreement with Comcast that removed the channel's exclusivity to that provider, enabling CLTV to appear on additional providers in the Chicago area.
 Three months later on January 19, 2010, Comcast began offering CLTV on digital cable in the company's Rockford and South Bend service areas.
 The SportsChannel/Fox Sports Net and Comcast SportsNet overflow content was not exclusive before October 2009, and was used on other systems that did not carry CLTV.
-CLTV was unavailable to WOW!, AT&T U-verse, Dish Network and DirecTV subscribers in the Chicago market.
+CLTV was unavailable to WOW!, AT&T U-verse, DirecTV, Dish Network, and Verizon Fios subscribers in the Chicago market.